spcsser/meteor-grdn-gnome/README.md

 Helper to watch over your plants and garden and remind you to take care of them regularly.

 ## Todos
-* Show upcoming events on home
+* -Show upcoming events on home- (shows next 5 days)
 * Let user configure how they want to receive notification
   * options are
     * email